business4s/decisions4s/README.md

 * **Serialization** - currently the decisions are not meant to be serialized and transferred over the wire, but it should be possible.
-* **Effectful evaluation** - as of now, all the inputs are expected to be present at the time of evaluation.
-This could be extended for them to be lazily evaluated, so that rule can skip some expensive operations (e.g. network calls) if the decision is taken without them.
-This item has a high chance of being implemented through accepting IO as input and memoizing it.